 Cutaneous T-Cell Lymphoma

-Cutaneous T-cell lymphoma is a disease caused when T-lymphocytes become malignant and affect the skin.
-T-lymphocytes are the infection-fighting white blood cells in the lymph system that kill harmful bacteria in the body, among other things.
-Cutaneous T-cell lymphoma usually is a slow-growing cancer that often develops over many years.
-The two most common types of cutaneous T-cell lymphoma are mycosis fungoides and the Sezary syndrome.
+Cutaneous T-cell lymphoma is usually a slow-growing cancer.
+It develops over many years.
+The two most common types of this cancer are mycosis fungoides and the Sezary syndrome.

-Symptoms of cutaneous T-cell lymphoma depend on the stage of the cancer (how far it has spread).
-The following are the most common signs and symptoms of mycosis fungoides and the Sezary syndrome.
-(Other cutaneous T-cell lymphomas are staged slightly differently:
+The symptoms of cutaneous T-cell lymphoma depend on how far the cancer has spread (stage).
+The symptoms of can look like other skin conditions.
+Make sure to see your doctor for a diagnosis.
+The following are the most common signs and symptoms of mycosis fungoides and the Sezary syndrome:

 Signs and symptoms